Theme: Future Learning, Future Teaching

 Description of each type of presentation

-Abstracts for Discipline Day Activities must be submitted by the coordinators of discipline groups.
+Abstracts for interactive sessions/workshops must be submitted by the coordinators of discipline groups.
 The activities need to specify their format (workshop, presentations, etc) and their duration (in hours).

 Abstracts should be between 300-500 words.
 The purpose of the abstract is to provide clear, detailed and consistently presented information to conference participants.
 Abstracts should use sub-headings as described in the guidelines for different types of presentations see examples.
 Abstracts will be peer reviewed by the Program Committee.
 Accepted abstracts will be published in the conference proceedings and will satisfy the Australian DEEWR publication category E2.